-Join John McWade for an in-depth discussion in this video The eye and mind see differently, part of Before & After: Cropping Photographs.
+Join John McWade for an in-depth discussion in this video The eye and mind see differently, part of Learning Graphic Design: Cropping Photographs.

 - [voiceover] Your eyes see differently than your mind does.
 Your mind is looking to identify, oh, there's a banana or a bird or my friend, George, but our eyes don't see that way.
 Our eyes are more like cameras that see the world as shapes of light and dark and colors and lines.
 One of the impediments to making self-driving cars has been this very thing.
 The car's camera looks at the road ahead and sees a shape, but the camera doesn't know if it's seeing an object or just a shadow on the road.